Bluenochian/Nightrun/README.md

 The idea is simple: low-step base generations save time, but the upscale can still turn them into useful final images.

-So a faster hybrid run does not automatically mean “throwaway preview.”
+So a faster hybrid run does not automatically mean "throwaway preview."
 It can still produce final-looking images through the upscale path.

 ### Weighted chances everywhere